Paul Lyngdoh

 Paul Lyngdoh (born 22 September 1972) is an Indian politician, poet, author, songwriter and musician from Shillong, Meghalaya.

-As of 2023, he is the working president of the United Democratic Party. and Cabinet Minister of the Government of Meghalaya He is member of the 11th House of the Meghalaya Legislative Assembly. also the MDC representing Jaiaw Constituency in the KHADC (Khasi Hills Autonomous District Council).
+As of 2023, he is the working president of the United Democratic Party.
+He is currently serving as Cabinet Minister of the Government of Meghalaya He is a member of the 11th House of the Meghalaya Legislative Assembly, as well as the MDC representing Jaiaw Constituency in the Khasi Hills Autonomous District Council.

 Educational qualifications

-Paul Lyngdoh completed his schooling from Khasi Jaintia National School and Mawprem Modern Higher Secondary School.
-He pursued his Bachelor's Degree (with English Honours) from St. Anthony's College, Shillong. then Master's Degree in English from the North-Eastern Hills University.
+Paul Lyngdoh completed his schooling at Khasi Jaintia National School and Mawprem Modern Higher Secondary School.
+He pursued his Bachelor's Degree (with English Honours) from St. Anthony's College, Shillong, followed by a Master's Degree in English from North-Eastern Hills University.
 He studied law up to the intermediate level and completed a course on journalism from the Indian Institute of Journalism.

 Literary career

 Paul Lyngdoh is a bilingual writer (Khasi and English).
-His collection of short stories Shithiar Ki Khana Lyngkot (1989), which he wrote as a high-school student, is now part of the Higher Secondary School Curriculum of the Meghalaya Board of School Education (MBOSE), Meghalaya Board of School Educationwhile his bilingual collection of poems, Floodgate / Ka Kyrdop was published whilst he was in college.
+His collection of short stories Shithiar Ki Khana Lyngkot (1989), which he wrote as a high-school student, is now part of the Higher Secondary School Curriculum of the Meghalaya Board of School Education (MBOSE), Meghalaya Board of School Education, while his bilingual collection of poems, Floodgate / Ka Kyrdop was published whilst he was in college.
 His poetry has been published in journals and anthologies like the 'Indian Literature' (Sahitya Akademi), 'Poetry Chronicle' (edited by Sanjiv Bhatia), 'The Telegraph Sunday Magazine' (edited by Jayanta Mahapatra), 'Dancing Earth' and 'Anthology and Contemporaru Poetry from the North-East (both edited by Kynpham Nongkynrih and Robin Ngangom), amongst others.
 Khushwant Singh introduced Lyngdoh to a wider audience through a review of Shillong-based poets in The Sunday Observer (1995).

-Lyngdoh's latest work A Return to Poetry was published in 2018.
+Lyngdoh's latest work, A Return to Poetry, was published in 2018.